http4k/http4k/src/docs/blog/http4k_v5/index.md

 As part of the major release cycle, we’re removing all code marked as deprecated in v3 of http4k-connect.

 #### Upgrading from http4k-connect v3
-If you are upgrading, the best idea is to first upgrade to the last v3 version, deal with any existing deprecations in place, then simply upgrade again to the latest v5 and repeat.
+If you are upgrading, the best idea is to first upgrade to the last v3 version, deal with any existing deprecations in place, then simply upgrade again to the latest v5 version and repeat.

 <hr/>